matafokka/SynthFlight/README.md

 You can use layers to try and compare different parameters to choose which ones suites you best.

 #Installation

+You don't need to install it, just [use it online](https://matafokka.github.io/SynthFlight/).
+However, if you want to have a local copy:

 1. Download the latest build for the browser (if you plan to use it in a browser) or for your OS and platform (if you want a standalone application).
 1. Extract the downloaded archive wherever you want.